Uploading...

 The history of translation is long and complex, with new findings and translation methods helping with its evolution and development.
 The Ancient Greek language played a pivotal role in the movement.
 Roman translator scholars were involved in many vital steps that have moulded the translation industry into what it is today.

 If you need a professional translation agency, talk to our experts.
 Our skilled translators have extensive experience in the translation industry and can help you with your translation needs in more than 120 languages and all industries.
-Our company is also member of the Association of Translation Companies in England as well as the SDL LSP Partner Programme.
+Our company is also an associate member of the Association of Translation Companies in England as well as the SDL LSP Partner Programme.
 Contact us today to discuss your project.

 Badshahi Mosque in Pakistan.